janwilmake/daily-interview/README.md

 - User can authenticate with github to register to the service, which sets up a daily cronjob at a configurable time.
 Cost: $30 per month.
 Direct
 - https://join.forgithub.com/owner/*/commits?date=xxxx-xx-xx&from&until -> all commits of all repos for a given date or timerange

-- the AI agent knows what the user has done today (looking at repos active today, looking at commits in the last 24 hours, then )
+- the AI agent knows what the user has done today (looking at repos active today, looking at commits in the last 24 hours)

 # How to use